 Personal Leadership Philosophy

 “I have an interview for a new position.
-I know they are going to ask me how I would view my role as a supervisor… Read More »Wow Them With a Little Philosophy: Even if You’re Not a Philosopher
+I know they are going to ask me how I would view my role as a supervisor but I’ve never been a supervisor before.
+I don’t know what to tell them?”
+It’s all too common to move people into supervisory positions without… Read More »Wow Them With Your Leadership Philosophy

 Having recently been promoted, one person told me about over-hearing someone mention getting an email from â€œthe bossâ€, only to come to the frightening realization that she was the one being referred to!
 Taking charge of a team of individuals is no trivial task.
 After all, not only are you… Read More »Youâ€™re the new leader, now what?

 I had been a commander of a flying training squadron for a few months.
 One Monday morning I was getting ready to go into work when the phone rang.
 I put the phone to my ear and heard, â€œWhere are you?â€ Have you ever had one of those moments when… Read More »What do you do when you fall short as a leader?
 (Pictograph)